 Molecular structure of Kaolin ©molekuul.be/fotolia.com

-For use as cat litter, a mixture of mostly zeolites, sepiolites or bentonites or montmorillonites is used.
-They show a high absorption capacity for water and odour-causing components from the cat urine and faeces.
+Another use example is cat litter, which is typically composed of a mixture consisting of zeolites, sepiolites or bentonites or montmorillonites.
+This mixture is remarkable for its high absorption capacity for water and odour-causing components of cat urine and faeces.

-The swelling capacity in water makes natural bentonites ideal materials for applications in foundry, construction and drilling industries as well as in the food sector.
-Most often, alkaline activation is carried out to further improve the desired properties.
-In this process, the cations (magnesium, aluminium, calcium) of the intermediate layers of montmorillonite are replaced by sodium ions.
-Industrial production steps include first the kneading activation of bentonite with soda (NaCO3) followed by a drying process and subsequent grinding of the sodium montmorillonite.
+In order to further increase the current growing capacity of natural bentonites in water for applications in the foundry industry, the construction and drilling industry and in the food sector, alkaline activation is often used.
+In this process, the cations (magnesium, aluminium, calcium) in the intermediate layers of the montmorillonite are replaced by sodium ions.
+In technical production, a kneading activation with soda (Na2CO3) is followed by a drying process, which is followed by a grinding step of the sodium montmorillonite.

-Bentonites are used in their acid-activated form in paper production and as catalysts.
-These bentonite forms are used whenever a large surface area is required for their adsorption properties.
-The reaction with acids facilitates the removal of cations (magnesium, aluminium, iron) from the intermediate layers, which are then replaced with hydrogen cations.
-Depending on the degree of acid activation, specific surface areas of up to 450 m²/g can be achieved, which is very important for the use as catalyst.
+Acid-activated bentonites are used in paper production and as catalysts.
+These activated Bentonites are used when large surfaces are required.
+Through reaction with acids, cations (magnesium, aluminium, iron) are extracted from the intermediate layers and replaced by hydrogen cations (protons).
+Depending on the degree of acid activation, large specific surfaces of up to 450 m²/g can be achieved .

-Organophilic modified bentonites are used to adjust the flow properties of oils, fats, ointments and plastics.
-Due to the organophilic modification, the surface of the bentonite is converted from originally water attracting to water-repellent, which allows for a complete distribution/dispersion of the individual layered silicate platelets in organic (water-repellent) solvents.
-This is important if you want to use water-repellent nanoclays for adjusting the flow properties of solvent-based paints and varnishes or integrate them into in plastics.
+Lipophilic bentonites are used to adjust the flow properties of oils, fats, ointments and plastics.
+These are preferably produced from alkali-activated bentonites and for this purpose are treated with organic nitrogen compounds (ammonium compounds), such as those found in commercially available fabric softeners.
+The organic modification makes the originally hydrophilic surface of the bentonite hydrophobic, thus allowing the complete dispersion of the individual layered silicate platelets in organic (hydrophobic) solvents.
+This is important if you want to use water-repellent nanoclays to specifically influence the flow properties of solvent-based paints and varnishes or to produce plastics.